tuxun/nosedive/README.md

 Little Android Slideshow application for an art show.

-At the first start, if wifi is detected, the app download images in Android cache directory from an external webserver.
+At the first start, if wifi is detected, the app download images in Android cache directory from an external web server.

 This external server should have the script /serverside/index.php, caching the near images list in filelist.json and returning it.